saulheno/Computer-Science/Python/Year 2/Assignment1/readme.txt

 The menu function i found had me longing to be back in C in a way, as i found the Switch functions there to be much cleaner for designing infinitely looping menus, but using if else trees was a more than adequate solution, im just being picky.
+The menu is pretty simple but functional, it error checks entries to prevent any odd behaviour, just like every other user entry field in the program

 I designed the program to be able to accept more or less text files extra if more want to be added in the same format later down the line.
 All that would need to be changed is 2 lines to implement each new file,